Got a hot tip? Pitch us your story idea, share your expertise with SleepFoundation.org, or let us know about your sleep experiences right here.

 Insufficient sleep and poor quality sleep can be the result of diverse factors, including sleep disorders, medical conditions, and mental health.
 Sleep issues affect people of all ages, and their impacts touch many parts of our lives.

-While sleep is too complex to sum up with only numbers, reviewing basic facts and figures about sleep can help you understand how sleep works, why it’s important, and the depth of the sleep deprivation problem in the United States.
+While sleep is too complex to sum up with only numbers, reviewing basic facts and figures about sleep can help you understand how sleep works, why it’s important, and how widespread sleep issues are.

 Statistics About How We Sleep

 - On average, we spend about two hours per night dreaming.

 - In a normal sleep period, a person experiences four to six sleep cycles.

 - REM sleep makes up 20% to 25% of total sleep in healthy adults.

 - 80.7% of U.S. adults have taken a nap of 10 minutes or longer in the past three months, according to a survey by Sleep Cycle and SleepFoundation.org. | Learn more

 - The key driver of the body’s circadian rhythm is the suprachiasmatic nucleus (SCN) in the brain, which is made up of around 20,000 neurons .

 - 7% of adults nap every day, according to a survey by Sleep Cycle and SleepFoundation.org.